 Annual negotiations between the central government and the regions and municipalities result in agreement on the economic framework for the health sector, including levels of taxation and expenditure.
 The negotiations contribute to control of public spending on health by instituting a national budget cap for the health sector.
 They also form the basis for resource allocation from the central government.
-At the regional and municipal level, various management tools are used to control expenditure, in particular contracts and agreements between hospitals and the regions, and ongoing monitoring of expenditure development.
-The introduction of a one month general waiting time guarantee (for all services), and pre-defined treatment "packages" with specified short waiting times between different parts of the treatment path for cancers and other life threatening diseases has challenged the regional control over expenditures.
-The one month guarantee implies that patients can seek access to private treatment facilities at the expense of the home region, if they face expected waiting times exceeding one month for any type of treatment.
+At the regional and municipal level, various management tools are used to control expenditure, such as contracts and agreements between hospitals and the regions and ongoing monitoring of expenditure development.
+The introduction of a one-month general waiting time guarantee (for all services) and predefined treatment "packages" with specified short waiting times between different parts of the treatment path for cancers and other life-threatening diseases has challenged the regional control over expenditures.
+The one-month guarantee implies that patients can seek access to private treatment facilities at the expense of the home region if they face expected waiting times exceeding one month for any type of treatment.

-Policies to control pharmaceutical expenditure include generic substitution by doctors and/or pharmacists, prescribing guidelines and systematic assessment of prescribing behavior.
-Health technology assessment (HTA) is now an integral part of the health system, with assessments carried out at central, regional and local levels.
+Policies for controlling pharmaceutical expenditure include generic substitution by doctors and pharmacists, prescribing guidelines, and systematic assessment of prescribing behavior.
+Health technology assessment (HTA) is now an integral part of the health system, with assessments carried out at central, regional, and local levels.

 The structural reform of 2007 sought to centralize the administration of hospital care, and merged the previous 15 county units into five regions.
-The five regions have since developed plans for reorganizing their hospital systems, including plans for major infrastructure investments supported by a DKK 25 billion (\$5.0 billion USD) investment grant from the national state.
-The total level of new investments will be up to DKK 40 billion (\$8.0 billion USD).
+The five regions have since developed plans for reorganizing their hospital systems, including plans for major infrastructure investments supported by a DKK25 billion (US\$5.0 billion) investment grant from the national government.
+The total level of new investments will be up to DKK40 billion (US\$8.0 billion).

-In 2007, the Danish government, regions and municipalities committed to developing and implementing national care pathways for all types of cancer based upon national clinical guidelines, with the aim is to ensure all cancer patients receive fast-tracked care through all the stages of care.
+In 2007, the Danish government, regions, and municipalities committed to developing and implementing national care pathways for all types of cancer based upon national clinical guidelines, with the aim of ensuring that all cancer patients receive fast-tracked care through all stages of treatment.
 At the end of 2008, pathways for 34 cancer types had been finalized and implemented, covering almost all cancer patients.
 A national agency monitors the pathways and the speed at which patients are diagnosed and treated.